 Affiliate Disclosure: There are affiliate links throughout this post.
 This means if you click on a link and purchase a product through that link, then I will receive a small commission for the referral.
 And that is kinda cool.

+Spending a week in New York City at Christmastime does not qualify me as an expert on the city’s ins and outs.
 After hours of my usual over-the-top trip planning and research, I thought I was prepared.
 I was not, and as a result, my typical ambitious itinerary went nowhere.
+We covered the highlights.
+What is more important is that we had a blast on our New York City Christmas vacation.

-As a travel blogger, I would love to provide you with pertinent information for your Christmas vacation to New York City in order to help you plan.
+As a travel blogger, I would love to provide you with pertinent information for your Christmas vacation to New York City to help you plan.
+I love those Top 10 Lists and Travel Tip posts, but I just can’t do them.
+Why?
+Because I didn’t master this beautiful city.
+Unfortunate but true.

-2. 10 ways to avoid the crowds (impossible).
+2. Ten ways to avoid the crowds (impossible).

 3. Tips on using the subway.
-(I only have one tip, ask the attendant, he/she is super helpful).
+(I only have one tip: Ask the attendant; he/she is super helpful.)

 4. Experience the best rooftop bars (traveling with kids).